Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Read on below to learn more about what it’s like to live in the best of the best.
 Or skip to the end to see the list of all the suburbs ranked from best to worst.

-Fair Oaks Ranch is the second best ‘burb we looked at near San Antonio for 2018.
+Alamo Heights is the second best ‘burb we looked at near San Antonio for 2019.

 Here in Shavano Park, it’s really safe, and residents are just about as rich as you’ll see in the San Antonio metro area.